top of page

 British DJ and Producer Blaze UK performing at an event wearing a baseball cap, colour image.

-Blaze DJ has announced guest DJ Skin Teeth for his next show 'Ministry of Breaks' 28 on our radio station.
-Scientific Sound Asia is the Asian electronic music station for the region with an international following.
+Blaze DJ has announced that guest DJ Skin Teeth will be featured in his next show, 'Ministry of Breaks' 28, on Scientific Sound Asia.
+Scientific Sound Asia is the leading electronic music station, promoter, and DJ agency for the region, with a global audience.

-The summer is over and Blaze is shifting gears, back in the studio working on new music to release in 24, Ministry of Breaks has teamed up with The Coven and Ctrl Z to bring D.A.B at Bonkers Bar in Dalston on the 18th of November, plus he is playing at Glitch held at Volks in Bright on the 29th November.
-Finally, he is back at The Heathcote and Star on the 3rd of November with the First Friday of the Month party.
+Blaze DJ has had a busy summer and is now back in the studio, preparing for new releases in 2024.
+Ministry of Breaks has teamed up with The Coven and Ctrl Z to bring the D.A.B event at Bonkers Bar in Dalston on the 18th of November.
+He is also set to play at Glitch at Volks in Brighton on the 29th of November and will return to The Heathcote and Star on the 3rd of November for the First Friday of the Month party.

 British DJ and producer Skin Teeth standinmg looking at camera in his living room, colour image.